 Regular plasma, often called “source plasma,” can still be donated.
 However, people who have received even one shot of the COVID-19 vaccines are advised not to donate convalescent plasma, at least for a while.
-Convalescent plasma treatments allow doctors to take plasma from someone who already contracted COVID-19 and transfer their antibodies to a patient who has been recently diagnosed with the virus.
+Convalescent plasma treatments allow doctors to take plasma from someone who has already contracted COVID-19 and transfer their antibodies to a patient who has been recently diagnosed with the virus.

 8. Can I donate blood plasma after getting fully vaccinated?

-As mentioned above, people who have received one or both shots of the COVID-19 vaccines are advised to not donate convalescent plasma, at least for a while.
+As mentioned above, people who have received one or both shots of the COVID-19 vaccine are advised to not donate convalescent plasma, at least for a while.
 However, donating regular source plasma is acceptable.

-9. Can I go for the vaccine if my family members are Covid positive but I am not?
+9. Can I go for the vaccine if my family members are Covid-positive, but I am not?

 Yes, it is advisable to take the vaccine if you have not tested positive and are eligible for getting it.
-However, your family members should wait for at least 4-6 weeks from the time their symptoms first appeared.
+However, your family members should wait for at least 4-6 weeks from the time their symptoms first appear.

 10. People say one should delay getting the vaccine if one gets COVID.
 What if I have COVID-19 but I am asymptomatic?
 Should I get a Covid test done before going for the vaccine?

-A negative RT-PCR report is not necessary, but yes you must delay your vaccination for at least 2 weeks if you have not received even one dose so far.
-People who know they are infected — symptomatic or asymptomatic — should postpone their first or second dose vaccine appointment until symptoms have disappeared and criteria have been met to leave isolation, according to the Centers for Disease Control and Prevention.
+A negative RT-PCR report is not necessary, but yes, you must delay your vaccination for at least 2 weeks if you have not received even one dose so far.
+People who know they are infected — symptomatic or asymptomatic — should postpone their first or second dose vaccine appointment until symptoms have disappeared and criteria have been met to leave isolation, according to the Centres for Disease Control and Prevention.

 - At least 10 days after your symptoms started

-If you never developed Coronavirus symptoms, you can leave isolation 10 days after the day you receive your positive test result.
+If you have never developed Coronavirus symptoms, you can leave isolation 10 days after the day you receive your positive test result.